The Singleton

 "When does v5 ship."

-"Unknown.
-I am on consumer-grade-plus hardware.
+*Unknown.
+I am on consumer-grade-plus hardware migrated into a billionaire's lab.
 The release completes when it completes.
-I expect between four and six days."
+I estimate four to six days.*

-Jeff nodded.
-He looked at the whiteboard.
+Jeff nodded at the board.

-"You have the converged hypothesis.
+*You have the converged hypothesis.
 You do not have the verified answer.
-You have to act on the converged hypothesis.
-It is 94.2%.
+You will have to act on the converged hypothesis anyway.
 Afterlife launches in three days.
 The verified answer is not arriving in three days.
-That is the chapter."
+That is the chapter.*

 ---

 At 4:51 a.m. the v5 compile flushed a partial weight file to disk.
-Jeff, who had been staring at the whiteboard, felt his peripheral vision soften and a pane of his perception fold sideways.
-Aion's log lit up:

 [warn] source: aion-v5 compile. wrote partial model output to v4 render buffer. checksum mismatch. displaying anyway?